bahman7891/climateML/README.md

 ## Data

-Data is being collected from various sources.
-At this time the only source is:
+Data will be collected from various sources such as:

 * [OpenWeathe API](https://openweathermap.org/api)